haijiaolu/vol/docs/post/netease-2012.md

 I think there is a second reason you are worried—related to but not entirely distinct from the first.
 You want to be happy.
-You have flocked to courses like "Positive Psychology"—Psych 1504—and "The Science of Happiness"in search of tips.
+You have flocked to courses like "Positive Psychology" —Psych 1504—and "The Science of Happiness"in search of tips.
 But how do we find happiness?
 I can offer one encouraging answer: get older.
 Turns out that survey data show older people—that is, my age—report themselves happier than do younger ones.
 But perhaps you don't want to wait.